Utility Financing Programs

 In July 2008, the New Jersey Board of Public Utilities (NJBPU) directed the four Electric Distribution Companies (EDCs) to develop long term contracting or financing programs for the development of solar energy systems.
 At that time, the NJBPU approved innovative financing programs at all four of the states' electric utilities to support the installation of solar photovoltaic systems that produce clean, renewable electricity for customers' onsite use.

-The utility solar financing programs expired in 2011, but on June 01, 2012 the EDCs filed a Notice of Intent to participate in an Extended EDC SREC Program consistent with Staff's recommendations adopted by the NJBPU.
+The utility solar financing programs expired in 2011.
+The Board by an Order signed May 23, 2012 directed the EDCs to consider extending these programs to serve 180 MW of solar capacity over three years.
+And on June 1, 2012 the EDCs filed a Notice of Intent to participate in an Extended EDC SREC Program consistent with Staff's recommendations adopted by the NJBPU.

 PSE&G's announcement is below.